shtse8/FireSchema/memory-bank/systemPatterns.md

 1. **CLI Application:** Uses `commander` for command definition, argument parsing (`-c` for config), and help generation.
 Entry point is `src/cli.ts`.
-2. **Configuration Loading:** `src/configLoader.ts` reads the specified JSON config file, performs basic validation, and resolves relative paths (schema, output directories) to absolute paths based on the config file's location.
+2. **Configuration Loading:** `src/configLoader.ts` reads the specified JSON config file, validates the new `target` property for each output, resolves relative paths (schema, output directories), and passes the config to the Executor.
-3. **Schema Validation & Parsing:** `src/schemaLoader.ts` reads the user's JSON schema file, validates its structure against a predefined JSON Schema (`src/schema-definition.json`) using `ajv`, and transforms the raw JSON into an internal `ParsedFirestoreSchema` TypeScript representation.
+3. **Schema Validation & Parsing:** `src/schemaLoader.ts` reads the user's JSON schema file, validates it against `src/schema-definition.json` (using `ajv`), and transforms it into an internal `ParsedFirestoreSchema` representation.
-4. **Template-Based Code Generation:** Uses `ejs` as the templating engine.
-   Language-specific templates (`templates/typescript/`, `templates/dart/`) are
-   now leaner, focusing on generating the schema-specific parts (model interfaces/classes, field-specific builder methods) and importing/extending base classes from the runtime libraries.
-5. **Orchestration:** `src/generator.ts` contains the main `generate` function which iterates through the output targets defined in the configuration and calls the appropriate language-specific generator function.
-6. **Language-Specific Generators:** `src/generators/typescript.ts` and
-   `src/generators/dart.ts` contain the logic specific to each language,
-   including:
+4. **Executor / Orchestrator (`src/generator.ts`):**
+   - Receives the parsed schema and config.
+   - Iterates through the `outputs` array in the config.
+   - For each output, it reads the `target` string (e.g., `'typescript-client'`, `'dart-client'`).
+   - Dynamically imports or calls the corresponding **internal Adapter module** (e.g., from `src/adapters/typescript-client.ts` or a unified `src/adapters/typescript.ts` that handles different targets).
+   - Invokes a standard function (e.g., `generate`) on the adapter, passing the schema, the specific output config (including `target` and `options`), and potentially the global config.
+   - The Executor itself does **not** contain language-specific logic or template rendering code.
+5. **Internal Adapters (`src/adapters/*.ts`):**
+   - Modules dedicated to specific generation targets (e.g., `typescript-client`, `typescript-admin`, `dart-client`).
+   - Each adapter contains **all** logic required for its target:
-   - Loading the correct (leaner) templates.
+     - Loading the necessary EJS templates (from the main `templates/` directory).
-   - Preparing the data object to be passed to EJS (including schema details needed by base classes).
+     - Preparing the data object to be passed to EJS, including any target-specific flags (like an internal `sdk` flag for TS adapters).
      - Rendering templates using EJS.
      - Writing the generated files to the specified output directory.
-   - **Recursive Structure:** Each generator uses a helper function (e.g., `generateFilesForCollection`) that processes a single collection and calls itself recursively for any defined subcollections, ensuring nested generation.
+     - Handling target-specific `options` from the config.
+   - Adapters generate code that relies on the appropriate **Runtime Package**.
+6. **Template-Based Code Generation:** Adapters use `ejs` to render templates located in the main `templates/` directory (organized by language).
+7. **Runtime Libraries (Separate Packages):**
+   - `@shtse8/fireschema-runtime`: Contains reusable TypeScript base classes and generic types.
+It handles the differences between `firebase` (client) and `firebase-admin` (server) SDKs internally.
+Generated TypeScript code depends on this.
+   - `fireschema_dart_runtime`: Contains reusable Dart base classes/mixins.
+     Generated Dart code depends on this.
+   - These packages are installed by the end-user alongside the relevant Firebase SDK (`firebase`, `firebase-admin`, `cloud_firestore`).
-7. **Helper Functions:** Utility functions (e.g., naming conventions in `src/utils/naming.ts`, type generation helpers within generator files) are used to assist template rendering and maintain consistency.
+8. **Helper Functions:** Utility functions (e.g., naming conventions in `src/utils/naming.ts`) are used by Adapters.
-8. **Builder Pattern (Runtime-Based):** The core logic for update (`BaseUpdateBuilder`) and query (`BaseQueryBuilder`) operations resides in the runtime libraries.
-The generated code extends these base builders, providing schema-specific, type-safe methods (e.g., `where<FieldName>`, `set<FieldName>`) that delegate to the base class's implementation.
-9. **Runtime Libraries:** Separate packages (`@shtse8/fireschema-runtime`,
-   `fireschema_dart_runtime`) contain the reusable base classes and logic, allowing generated code to be smaller and updates to Firestore interaction logic to be centralized.
-10. **CI/CD Publishing (GitHub Actions):** An automated workflow (`.github/workflows/publish.yml`) triggers on version tag pushes (`v*.*.*`).
-    It builds the monorepo, runs tests, and publishes the CLI tool and TS runtime (`@shtse8/fireschema-runtime`) to npm (using `NPM_TOKEN` secret and `--access public`) and the Dart runtime to pub.dev (using OIDC authentication via a reusable workflow).
+9. **CI/CD Publishing (GitHub Actions):** Workflow remains largely the same, publishing the core tool (`@shtse8/fireschema`) and the runtime packages.
+   Adapters are part of the core tool, not published separately.